WE NO LONGER HANDLE LEAD POISONING CASES.

-Over the past 30 years, Virginia lead poisoning lawyer Richard Serpe has gained a reputation as being a fierce advocate of the rights of those who have suffered from the careless pollution of their environments.
-Richard Serpe made history in Virginia when he received a $2,000,000 verdict, which is the largest verdict in the state for a victim of lead poisoning.
-He has successfully argued for his clients before state and federal courts and has dedicated his career to helping the victims of environmental poisoning receive fair and just treatment.
+Over the past 34 years, Virginia lead poisoning lawyer Richard Serpe has gained a reputation as a fierce advocate of those who have suffered from the careless pollution of their environments.
+He made history in Virginia when he received a $2,000,000.00 verdict for a victim of lead poisoning, the largest in state history.
+Richard Serpe has successfully argued for his clients before state and federal courts, dedicating his career to helping the victims of environmental poisoning receive fair and just treatment.

 About Child Lead Poisoning

 Over the past few decades, there have been significant measures taken to reduce the risk of poisoning through exposure to lead.
 Our cars are now required to run on unleaded gasoline.
 The use of lead-based paint is now banned.

 We have limited our exposure to lead for a good reason: lead is a toxic substance that can adversely affect brain development in children, damage the nervous system or kidneys, or even result in death.
 Lead is not a substance that simply disappears.
 It can remain in an environment for years, slowly but steadily building up in the bloodstream and tissue of those who are repeatedly exposed to it, while the victims are usually unaware of the danger that they are in until it is too late.

 Children suffer from permanent brain damage with even extremely small amounts of lead in their blood.
 The American Academy of Pediatrics calls the situation unacceptable and has called for more action to eliminate this problem once and for all.
 Children suffer greatly from exposure to lead.
 So what are the symptoms of lead exposure?